 While many places have begun to put out a lot of variety for their aperitivo to accommodate this concern, having an aperitivo treated as dinner kind of defeats the purpose of what it is supposed to be.
 If you’re planning to go to a place and eat plate after plate, it’s best to order at least another drink after the first consumption.
 In certain places, eating many plates while only ordering one drink can be considerably rude.
 However, it’s becoming more and more common to do this, even for younger Italians also, who may be on a tight budget.
 However, the idea of the aperitivo is to serve as warming up for dinner.
 Drinks are usually more bitter, pairing great with salty appetizers like cheeses, cured meats, olives occasionally small plates of pasta.

 The most famous Italian drink is the Negroni.
 This is a very bitter dark martini made with gin.
 If this doesn’t appeal to you, try the negroni sbagliato (literally “negroni mistake”), which is made with prosecco as opposed to gin.
 Campari/Aperol are great options mixed with some soda or in the famous Italian Spritz.

-They are bitter, Aperol being the less bitter of the two, but are sweetened a bit in the Sprtiz which consists also of some sparkling wine.
-Amaro are also well-known drinks for the Italian aperitif, so if you like bitter and have already tasted the two previously mentioned, try Cynar.
-It’s a one of kind alcohol flavored with artichokes, an interesting add to your list of new flavors to try in Italy.
+They are bitter, Aperol being the less bitter of the two, a bit sweeten in the Sprtiz which consists also of some sparkling wine.
+Amaro are also well-known drinks for the Italian aperitif.
+So if you like bitter and have already tasted the two previously mentioned, try Cynar.
+It’s a kind of alcohol that flavor with artichokes, an interesting add to your list of new flavors to try in Italy.
 If you’re looking for something a little less bitter and lighter in alcohol, try the Martini Bianco or Martini Rosso.